giantpinkwalrus/teamboard-test/README.md

 # contriboard-test

-This compilation of several testing tools which we have been evaluating...
+This compilation of several testing tools which we have been using to test Contriboard Service...

   * [Testlink](http://testlink.org)
   * [fMBT](https://01.org/fmbt)